-- This event has two parts: Objective Test and Production Test - Objective Test - The objective test is administered online at the NLC. - No reference or study materials may be brought to the testing site.

-- No calculators may be brought into the testing site; online calculators will be provided. - All electronic devices such as cell phones and smart watches must be turned off before competition begins. - Production Test - Submission Deadline: An accessible link to all the tasks must be uploaded in the conference registration system by May 14, 2024 - The production test is administered and proctored by an adult at a designed school-site prior to the NLC.
-Administration procedures for the production test are determined by the state chair/adviser. - \circ $\,$ The production test is a set of tasks based on the competencies for the competitor to complete. - $\circ~$ Documents produced for this event must be prepared by the competitor without help from the adviser or any other person. - Calculators cannot be used on the production test.
+- This event has two parts: Objective Test and Production Test - Objective Test - o The objective test is administered online at the NLC. - No reference or study materials may be brought to the testing site. - No calculators may be brought into the testing site; online calculators will be provided through the testing software. - Competitors may flag questions within the online testing platform for the Competitive Events Committee to review before finalizing results at the NLC. - Production Test - The production test is administered online at the NLC. - The production test is a set of tasks based on the competencies for the competitor to complete. - Calculators cannot be used on the production test.

-- The rating sheet will be released with the production test. - Production Test is 85% of the total score. - Objective Test is 15% of the total score. - The Production Test score will be used to break a tie.
+- The rating sheet will be released with the production test. - Production Test is 85% of the total score.
+If there is more than one section of competitors, the production test scores will be normalized (using standard deviation) and the normalized score is 85% of the total score. - Objective Test is 15% of the total score. - The Production Test score will be used to break a tie. - All announced results are final upon the conclusion of the National Leadership Conference.

-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to the testing site.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to the testing site.